 Except that plastic is not necessarily the best material for storing food… especially fatty or acidic food, which can cause the plastic to break down.
 And certainly not hot foods.
 So what’s a better alternative?

-I’ve tried storing food in glass jars.
+Glass?
+I do store some foods in glass jars.
 That’s an okay solution.
 You can freeze glass, but you have to be very careful with it when you take it out, as it will become brittle.
 And glass jars are not the best shape for storing frozen foods because the neck can make removing the food difficult.

 Life Without Plastic was founded by two Canadians, Jay Sinha and Chantal Plamondon, who were concerned about issues of plastic and health.
 In Jay’s own words: